Miguelramirezjr/Simple-JS-List/README.md

-This is a simple list using JS , HTMl and CSS.
+This is a simple list using JS , HTML and CSS.